-- FrontPage Forms (FrontPage 97 called them WebBots, FrontPage 98 calls them Components) using FrontPage extensions.
+- FrontPage Forms (FrontPage 97 calls them WebBots, FrontPage 98 calls them Components) using FrontPage extensions.

-E-mail feedback from your forms allow you to provide immediate responses to visitors.
-But without a database to store their data, a longer term e-mail marketing campaign is difficult.
-Yes, there are programs such as Arial Software’s SignUp (http://www.arialsoftware.com/index.asp?PageID=ProductsSignUp2) which parse e-mail fields into a database, but they can be quite picky about the exact format of e-mail messages, and don’t work well with longer memo fields.
+E-mail feedback from your forms allows you to provide immediate responses to visitors.
+But without a database to store their data, a longer-term e-mail marketing campaign is difficult.
+Yes, there are programs such as Arial Software’s SignUp (http://www.arialsoftware.com/index.asp?PageID=ProductsSignUp2) that parse e-mail fields into a database, but they can be picky about the exact format of e-mail messages and don’t work well with longer memo fields.

-One further advantage is that you can choose to place the logfile in a non-Web location and download it using FTP, or you could place the logfile in a password-protected directory so you can access and download it with your Web browser.
+Another advantage is that you can choose to place the logfile in a non-Web location and download it using FTP, or you could place the logfile in a password-protected directory to access and download it with your Web browser.

 Importing Data Logfiles

 Most smaller businesses are familiar with desktop databases such as Microsoft Access (http://www.microsoft.com/access/), FileMaker Pro (http://www.claris.com), or Microsoft Excel (http://www.microsoft.com/excel/).
-(Of course, Excel isn’t really a database, but for small files, many businesses use it that way.)
+(Of course, Excel isn’t a database, but many businesses use it that way for small files.)

 Excel allows you to import a tab-delimited text file by just opening it.
-With Access, you first need to specify the names of the fields, and then import by using the File/Get External Data/Import function.
-Once in a database program, you can sort and manipulate the data into usable form, and from it determine who are your best prospects.
-Access has a powerful Query function that allows you to sort the data for just the fields and records that are pertinent to your particular task.
-This enables you to prepare a report for telemarketing, or a list of prospects to whom you desire to send e-mail.
+With Access, you first need to specify the names of the fields and then import by using the File/Get External Data/Import function.
+Once in a database program, you can sort and manipulate the data into usable form and from it determine who are your best prospects.
+Access has a powerful Query function that allows you to sort the data for just the fields and records pertinent to your task.
+This enables you to prepare a report for telemarketing or a list of prospects to whom you desire to send e-mail.

-One of the most powerful capabilities of a database is to send out personalized e-mails for one-to-one marketing to your clients.
+One of a database’s most powerful capabilities is sending personalized e-mails for one-to-one marketing to your clients.

 “Isn’t that spam?” you ask.

-When you have the person’s name, e-mail address, and interests, you can send messages targeted to the precise needs of people in your database.
-When I send out e-mails of this sort, I always include the person’s name in the subject line, so they can see at a glance that this isn’t spam.
-For my online store promotion I used this:
+When you have the person’s name, e-mail address, and interests, you can send messages targeted to her precise needs.
+When I send e-mails of this sort, I always include the person’s name in the subject line so they can see at a glance that this isn’t spam.
+For my online store promotion, I used this:

 The Technical Side

-I must admit that this type of e-mail marketing couldn’t be described as “easy,” but neither is any one-to-one marketing approach.
-The qualifying questions must be carefully thought out, the form designed, the data written to a data logfile, and downloaded.
+I admit that this type of e-mail marketing couldn’t be described as “easy,” but neither is any one-to-one marketing approach.
+The qualifying questions must be carefully thought out, the form designed, and the data written to a logfile and downloaded.
 Then it must be imported and queried for the best prospects.
 You need to write compelling copy.
-The final step, however, is crucial: merging the data and copy into an e-mail message and sending it.
+The final step, however, is crucial: merging the data, copying it into an e-mail message, and sending it.